18 dead in huge rush across border into Spanish enclave Melilla

 “All of them [are] men and apparently adults,” it added.

-The migrants arrived at the crossing at about 6am early in the morning and the crossing took place after a squirmish at about 8.40am (6.40 GMT).
+The migrants arrived at the border at around 6am and the crossing took place after a skirmish at around 8.40am.

 A spokesperson for the Spanish government’s office in Melilla said the crowd was stopped by Spanish civil guard police and Moroccan forces on either side of the border fence.
 This led to clashes with security forces.

-Morocco’s interior ministry initially said five migrants had died in the border raid, some after falling from the fence surrounding Melilla and others in a crush, and that 76 migrants were injured.
+Morocco’s interior ministry initially said five migrants had died, some after falling from the fence surrounding Melilla and others in a crush, and that 76 migrants were injured.

 It later said another 13 had died in hospital from the injuries sustained.